rhiaro/questforbrothers/index.md

 And so that night Suari was introduced to Tuli Hop, joint head of food distribution for the whole of Ellh.

+Tuli Hop was a tall, lanky sixteen-and-a-half year old with a shock of curly orange hair, and little wisps of ginger curling from his chin.
+He had been running food distributiono in Ellh since he was thirteen, and had procedures and processes down to perfection.
+And yet he somehow always gave the impression that he was flying by the seat of his pants.
+"Chaotic energy," Zan Zan had called it as she walked Suari over to Tuli Hop's offices.

 ## Jackann (is betrayed)